MDAnalysis/helanal/CODE_OF_CONDUCT.md

+# Code of conduct

+Helanal adopts the MDAnalysis *Code of Conduct*.

 The MDAnalysis *Code of Conduct* sets the rules for the behavior of every member in the MDAnalysis community, including in the helanal community, so that everyone can experience a welcoming, supportive, and productive environment that is